ballerina-guides/social-media-demo/README.md

 Following are the features covered by the scenario.

 - Writing REST APIs with verbs, URLs, data
-- binding and status codes
+- Data binding and status codes
 - Accessing databases
 - Configurability
 - Debugging Ballerina programs